Qais-O/drone-delivery-management/README.md

 ## Support

-For issues, questions, or feature requests, please contact the development team.
+For issues, questions, or feature requests, please contact me at omari.qais@gmail.com.